EnviroDIY/ModularSensors/README.md

 #### <a name="5TM"></a>[Decagon Devices 5TM](https://www.decagon.com/en/soils/volumetric-water-content-sensors/5tm-vwc-temp/) Soil Moisture and Temperature Sensor

 The SDI-12 address of the sensor, the power pin, the data pin, and a number of distinct readings to average are required as inputs.
+A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
 To find or change the SDI-12 address of your sensor, load and run example [b_address_change](https://github.com/EnviroDIY/Arduino-SDI-12/tree/master/examples/b_address_change) within the SDI-12 library.
 Because this library uses a modified version of the basic SDI-12 library, the 5TM (and all SDI-12 based sensors) must be installed on on of the digital pins that depends on pin change interrupt vector 3.
 On the Mayfly, the empty pins in this range are pins D4, D5, D6, and D7.

 The main constuctor for the sensor object is: